Ben Affleck Says He's Sorry for Groping Hilarie Burton

-Ben Affleck on Wednesday apologized to Hilarie Burton after the actror claimed Affleck groped her on television years ago when she was hosting MTV’s TRL.
+Ben Affleck on Wednesday apologized to Hilarie Burton after the actor claimed Affleck groped her on television years ago when she was hosting MTV’s TRL.

 “I acted inappropriately toward Ms. Burton and I sincerely apologize,” Affleck said in a Twitter post.